Generic Name: raltegravir (ral-TEG-ra-vir)

 - Do not change your dose or stop taking raltegravir or any other medicine for HIV without checking with your doctor.

-- Do not change between raltegravir and the chewable tablet doseform without talking to your doctor.
+- Do not change between raltegravir and the chewable tablet or oral suspension doseforms without talking to your doctor.

-- Serious and sometimes fatal skin reactions and allergic reactions have been reported in some patients taking raltegravir.
+- Serious and sometimes fatal skin reactions, including Stevens-Johnson syndrome and toxic epidermal necrolysis, and allergic reactions have been reported in some patients taking raltegravir.
 Contact your doctor right away if you develop blisters or sores in the mouth; fever; general ill feeling; muscle or joint aches; rash, including red, swollen, blistered, or peeling skin; red or swollen eyes; severe tiredness; trouble breathing; swelling of the mouth or face; symptoms of kidney problems (eg, decreased urination); or symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, severe or persistent nausea or vomiting, stomach pain, yellowing of the eyes or skin).

 - When your medicine supply is low, get more from your doctor or pharmacist as soon as you can.
 Do not stop taking raltegravir, even for a short period of time.
 If you do, the virus may grow resistant to the medicine and become harder to treat.